 You can subscribe to one of the exorbitant Psiphon Pro monthly plans:

 All these subscriptions have a 30-day money-back guarantee, and so you can still cancel your subscription and avoid charges.

 You can also buy passes for the Maximum Speed package.
 These do not require credit cards and can be bought with Google Play gift cards.

 - 360-day pass: $119 ($10.00/month)

-You won’t be able to rely on Psiphon for privacy or anonymity, and you will also have to contend with the speed limits they impose on their network.
+Psiphon is decent at unblocking websites.
+However, being a free VPN, it has quite a number of shortcomings.
+You won’t be able to rely on this tool for privacy or anonymity, and you will also have to contend with the speed limits they impose on their network.